easeage/OphthalmodouleiaArchive/pages/about.md

 ## About the Collection

+Works Cited:

+Lowe, R F. “Georg Bartisch: Ophthalmodouleia, der Augendienst, 1583.
+A treatise on service of the eyes and a review of the chapter on strabismus.”
+Australian and New Zealand journal of ophthalmology vol. 25,4 (1997): 295-8. doi:10.1111/j.1442-9071.1997.tb01518.x

+Dethorne.
+“George Bartisch: An Inventive Look Into Ophthalmodouleia.”
+UT San Antonio Health Library, 15 January 2015.

+“Georg Bartisch's Ophthalmodouleia (1583).”
+The Public Domain Review, November 5, 2015.

 This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:

 - a CSV of collection metadata